-An anneal may be made Appeals against a decision of the Table 2 to the P&E Court only 7. pout 4 An appear may be made against a decision of the i Minister under chapter / , part 4.
-Column 1 Appellant Column 2 Respondent Column 3 Co-respondent (if any) Column 4 Co-respondent by election (if any) A person given a decision notice about the decision If the decision is to register premises or renew the registration of premises-an owner or occupier of premises in the affected area for the registered premises who is dissatisfied with the decision The Minister - If an owner or occupier starts the appeal - the owner of the registered premises under a local law about- other than a use that is th - litions applied, onsequence of prohibited Column 1 Appellant Column 2 Respondent Column 3 Co-respondent (if any) Column 4 Co-respondent by election (if any) A person who- (a) applied for the decision; and (b) is dissatisfied with the decision or conditions.
-The local government - - Annoal Table 3 s to the tribunal only work required code asse ncy appeals against giving a develop essment against the build ment approval for buildin ing assessment provision g work to the extent the building is.
-Column 1 Appellant Column 2 Respondent Column 3 Co-respondent (if any) Column 4 Co-respondent by election (if any) A building advisory agency for the development applicatior related to the approval The assessment manager The applicant A concurrence agency for the development application related to the approval A private certifier for the development application related to the approval An appeal may be made r- e Act Column 1 Appellant Column 2 Respondent Column 3 Co-respondent (if any) Column 4 Co-respondent by election (if any)
+Table 2 Appeals to the P&E Court only An appeal may be made against a decision of the Minister under chapter 7, part 4.
+Column 1 Appellant Column 2 Respondent Column 3 Co-respondent (if any) Column 4 Co-respondent by election (if any) 1 A person given a decision notice about the decision 2 If the decision is to register premises or renew the registration of premises-an owner or occupier of premises in the affected area for the registered premises who is dissatisfied with the decision The Minister - If an owner or occupier starts the appeal - the owner of the registered premises 6.
+Local laws An appeal may be made against a decision of a local government, or conditions applied, under a local law about- (a) the use of premises, other than a use that is the natural and ordinary consequence of prohibited development; or (b) the erection of a building or other structure.
+Column 1 Appellant Column 2 Respondent Column 3 Co-respondent (if any) Column 4 Co-respondent by election (if any) A person who- (a) applied for the decision; and (b) is dissatisfied with the decision or conditions.
+The local government - - Table 3 Appeals to the tribunal only 1.
+Building advisory agency appeals An appeal may be made against giving a development approval for building work to the extent the building work required code assessment against the building assessment provisions.
+Column 1 Appellant Column 2 Respondent Column 3 Co-respondent (if any) Column 4 Co-respondent by election (if any) A building advisory agency for the development application related to the approval The assessment manager The applicant 1 A concurrence agency for the development application related to the approval 2 A private certifier for the development application related to the approval An appeal may be made r- · · · · · Column 1 Appellant Column 2 Respondent Column 3 Co-respondent (if any) Column 4 Co-respondent by election (if any)

-Table 3 Appeals to the tribunal only

-A person who received, or was entitled to receive, notice of the decision The person who made the decision - -

-4. Local government failu An appeal may be made within the period required against a local governme application under the Building Act

-Column 1 Column 2 Column 3 Column 4

-Appellant Respondent Co-respondent Co-respondent by election
+Table 3 Appeals to the tribunal only A person who received, or was entitled to receive, notice of the decision The person who made the decision - - 4.
+Local government failure to decide application under the Building Act An appeal may be made against a local government's failure to decide an application under the Building Act within the period required under that Act.
+Column 1 Column 2 Column 3 Column 4 Appellant Respondent Co-respondent (if any) Co-respondent by election (if any) A person who was entitled to receive, notice of the decision The local government to which the application was made - -

-(if any) (if any)

-A person who was The local government - -

-entitled to receive, to which the

-notice of the decision application was made